productpeel/PEEL-SDK/README.md

 Our system allows you to display videos, images, or text in landscape, portrait, and other custom sizes in a horizontal carousel, a vertical feed, or as a hybrid mix.
 We maximize  performance by automatically optimizing image and video sizes.

-Product tags, hashtags, descriptions, recommendations, ratings, comments, actions time, and user information; allow you to easily personalize content for each of your users.
+Product tags, hashtags, descriptions, recommendations, ratings, comments, actions, views, time, and user information; allow you to easily personalize content for each of your users.
 You can even create your own customized algorithm.

 As sufficient content is collected, we can help you implement machine learning to constantly optimize what content is displayed to each user.